India’s Aluminium Sector to 10 MMT: The Capacity Expansion Plan and the Carbon Cost That Could Stop It

 Is there a realistic pathway for India to achieve 10 MMT of aluminium production with renewable electricity by 2030?

 Technically yes, but financially and logistically challenging at that timeline.
 India’s renewable capacity addition is currently running at approximately 40–50 GW per year.
-Dedicating 50–60 GW of that capacity to aluminium smelter power supply would require either captive installations (capital-intensive for individual companies) or very large-scale open access procurement contracts.
-Odisha’s 50 percent CSS exemption makes the state’s existing renewable framework the most viable deployment pathway.
+Dedicating 70–90 GW of that capacity to aluminium smelter power supply would require either massive captive installations or very large-scale open access procurement contracts.
+Odisha’s specific cross-subsidy concessions make the state’s existing renewable framework a viable deployment pathway.
 The realistic scenario is 7–8 MMT of capacity by 2030 with approximately 30–40 percent renewable electricity share across the sector — not 10 MMT all-renewable by 2030.
 The 2035 NDC trajectory and the CCTS Phase 2 targets will drive the remaining transition in the second half of the decade.

 Leave a Comment